Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Locally Spiky Sparse (LSS) Model to describe Boolean interactions

 for $j = 1, \ldots, J$. $S_1, \ldots, S_J \subset [p]$ are sets of features called \emph{basic interactions}.
 We associate $\leq$ in \eqref{eq:E_lssmodel} with a negative sign ($-1$) and $\geq$ with a positive sign ($+1$), such that a \textit{signed feature} can be written as a tuple $(k, b_k) \in [p] \times \{-1, +1\}$.
 We call $S_1^\pm, \ldots, S_J^\pm\subset [p]\times \{-1,+1\}$ \emph{basic signed interactions} with $S_j^\pm = \{(k, b_k):k\in S_j\}$. \end{model} Note that for interactions with only one feature $k$, due to the sign ambiguity in the LSS model, i.e., $\1(X_k \leq a) = 1 - \1(X_k > a)$, both $\{(k, -1)\}$ and $\{(k, +1)\}$, are counted as an interaction.

 The LSS model aims to capture interactive thresholding behavior which has been observed for various biological processes \cite{wolpert1969, ferrelljr1996, little1999, kobiler2005, little2005, levine2008}.
 For example, in gene regulatory networks often a few different expression patterns are possible.
 Switching between those patterns can be associated with individual components that interact via a threshold effect \cite{little1999, kobiler2005, little2005}.
 Such a threshold behavior is also observed for other signal transduction mechanisms in cells, e.g, protein kinase \cite{ferrelljr1996} and cell differentiation \cite{wolpert1969}.
 Another example of a well studied threshold effect is gene expression regulation via small RNA (sRNA) \cite{levine2008}.
-Although for most biological processes the precise functional mechanisms between different features and a response variable of interest are much more complicated than what the LSS model can capture, theoretical investigations of a particular learning algorithm, such as RF, are only feasible within a well defined and relatively simple mathematical model.
-Given the empirically observed interactive threshold effects in many real biological systems, the LSS model clearly provides an enrichment to the current state of affairs, since current theoretical models do not capture the often observed interactive threshold behavior.
+Although for most biological processes the precise functional mechanisms between different features and a response variable of interest are much more complicated than what the LSS model can capture, theoretical investigations of a particular learning algorithm, such as RF, are only feasible within a well defined and relatively simple mathematical model, and useful for practice when such a model is empirically relevant.
+Given the empirically observed interactive threshold effects in many real biological systems, the LSS model clearly provides a useful enrichment to the current state of theoretical studies of RF and related methods, since current theoretical models do not capture the often observed interactive threshold behavior.